 Loans and receivables are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value.
 They are subsequently measured at their amortised cost.

 Annual credits to the Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement for interest receivable are based on the carrying amount of the assets multiplied by the effective rate of interest for the instrument.

-For loans made by the Council the amount presented in the Balance Sheet is the outstanding principal receivable, including accrued interest, and interest credited to the Comprehensive Income and Expenditure Statement is the amount receivable for the year according to the relevant loan agreement.
+For loans made by the Council, this means that:

+- the amount presented in the Balance Sheet is the outstanding principal receivable (plus accrued interest); and - interest credited to the Comprehensive Income and Expenditure Statement reflects the amount due for the year in the relevant loan agreement.

-Where assets are identified as impaired because of a likelihood arising from a past event that payments due under the contract will not be made, the asset is written down and a charge reflected in Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement or to the relevant service.
+Where assets are identified as impaired because of a likelihood arising from a past event such that payments due under the contract will not be made, the asset is written down and a charge reflected in Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement or to the relevant service.
 The impairment loss is measured as the difference between the carrying amount and the present value of the revised future cash flows discounted at the asset's original effective interest rate.